dhis2/dhis2-docs/src/developer/web-api/tracker.md

 #### ***NESTED*** payload

-Nested payloads are the most commonly used structure.
-Here, tracker objects are embedded within their parent object.
-For example, an enrollment within a tracked entity.
-The advantage of this structure is that the client does not need to provide UIDs for these references as this is done automatically.
+Nested payloads are the most commonly used structure, where tracker objects are embedded within their parent objects, such as an enrollment within a tracked entity.
+The advantage of this structure is that the client does not need to provide UIDs for these references, as this is handled automatically.

 > **NOTE**
 >
-> While nested payloads might prove simpler for clients to deal with, the payload will always be
+> Although nested payloads can be easier for clients to manage, the payload will always be flattened
-> flattened before the import.
-This means that for large imports, providing a flat structured
+> before the import.
+For large imports, using a flat structured payload offers more control and
-> payload will provide both more control and lower overhead for the import process itself.
+> reduces overhead during the import process.
 >
-> You cannot to use the nested payload to create relationships.
-This is because it is not valid to
+> That being said, you cannot use nested payloads to create relationships.
+This is because it is not
-> also create the relationship items whether its a tracked entity, enrollment or event as part of a
+> valid to create relationship items — whether it's a tracked entity, enrollment, or event — as part
-> new relationship.
+> of a new relationship.

 ```json
 {